localos/.github/README.md

 [Event information/stats](content/events) and [challenges build for](content/events) or [solved of](content/writeups) certain CTFs.

 # Copyright/License
 All copyright etc. of stuff found here (in this repository) belongs to the person(s) who created the corresponding content, e.g. logos, challenges, design.
-If it can not be broken down to a single person, copyright belongs Team localos.
+If it can not be broken down to a single person, copyright belongs to Team localos.

 As long as you keep this notice, you can do whatever you want with **_challenges_** posted in this repository.
 If you want to give something in return, keep on playing CTFs and always be nice to creators/organizers of CTF events.
 And of course be part of our events and drink a beer with us.